hiandersson/dream-rl-agents/Documentation/PPO.md

 Since we have a Markov process (where each step in the process is only depending on the previous) the action in time t can only affect the future reward so we can igonre the past reward.
 So to correctly assign credit to each action a at time step t we only consider the future rewards and t.

 ![RFuture](/Documentation/RFuture.png)

+#### Importance sampling

+In REINFORCE we use trajectories once and throw them away.
+What if we can reuse them again and again to update our policy?
+This would make updaing the policy much more effecient.

+In REINFORCE each trajectory had the probability P(τ;θ) to be samples.
+The same trajectory can be sampled under the new policy P(τ;θ′)